Welcome to the National

 Visit National Information and Forms page.

-- November 2020: Nominating committee (nine individuals, see section 9 of national bylaws) will interview all candidates and a candidate slate will be produced shortly after the meetings.
-Dates will be advised, but you can expect that in 2020 the meetings will be held via Zoom in early November.
+- November 2021: Nominating committee (nine individuals, see section 9 of national bylaws) will interview all candidates during the national conference in San Diego and a candidate slate will be produced shortly after the meetings.
 Note, whether or not you are slated for a position, you may proceed with the process.

-- November 2020: Candidates will deliver campaign speeches to the governing board.
+- November 2021: Candidates will deliver campaign speeches to the governing board.
 Note, speech guidelines will be provided by the Executive Vice President but you can expect that it will be 3 minutes in length and the audience will be all registered conference attendees (600+).
-November meetings will be held via Zoom in early to mid-November.
 Check the events page on wcr.org, but the EVP will be in touch.

 Leadership Identification & Development